 Once you've mapped your dimensions, apply the 70-80% workout / 20-30% storage rule.
 A 150-square-foot gym should dedicate 30-45 square feet to storage.

-If you're struggling to visualize how equipment and storage will fit together, an interior design coach can help you optimize your layout before you purchase storage systems.
+If you're struggling to picture how equipment and storage will fit together, I can help you work out your layout before you purchase storage systems.
+Reach out for a free consultation at 408-306-5003.
+Sometimes one conversation is all it takes to get unstuck.

 Consider Your Budget and Timeline